Unsupervised and self-adaptative techniques for cross-domain person re-identification: Proposed Method

-The number $m$ of anchors of a camera is defined as the same for all clusters.
+The number $m$ of anchors of a camera is the same for all clusters.
 Consequently, the number of triplets generated for a cluster $c_i$ is $\mathcal{O}(n_i^2)$.
 The greater the diversity of cameras in a cluster, the greater its representativeness on the triplets.
-This emphasizes the clusters with more camera diversity during training, making the model learn from easy-to-hard identities and be more robust to different viewpoints.
+By emphasizing the clusters with more camera diversity during training, the model learns from easy-to-hard identities and is more robust to different viewpoints.
 In our experiments we set $m = 2$ for all adaptation scenarios.

 Due to this new approach of creating cross-camera triplets, we can optimize the model by using the triplet loss~\cite{schroff2015facenet} without the need for weight decay or any other regularization term and hyper-parameters.
 This also suggests that cross-camera triplets help to regularize the model during training.